Effective April 5, 2018

 - When you contact us separately, such as by email or telephone;

-- From third-party sources, to update or supplement the information you provide or that we collect automatically;
+- From third-party sources, to update or supplement the information you provide or that we collect automatically, including utilizing business information databases and platforms for additional updated account information;

 We use your information in the following ways: